HomeHow it WorksDemoContactPlansCheck Your Online Presence

 For example, if you offer furnace repair in Calgary, your site needs a page that clearly reflects that.
 Not just a general “Services” page, but something specific.
 The page title, headings, and content should all reinforce what you do and where you do it.

 This isn’t about stuffing keywords everywhere.
 It’s about clarity.
+It’s what helps Calgary contractors compete with bigger franchises.

 Google is trying to match searches with the most relevant results.
 If your website clearly says “Furnace Repair in Calgary” and explains that service properly, it’s easier for Google to show your site when someone searches for it.